-An offer on your home allows you to potentially move forward with the process of selling your home.
+A purchase offer on your home allows you to potentially move forward with the process of selling your home to a willing Buyer.
 There is a lot that goes into evaluating and accepting an offer, though.
+Not every offer - and not every Buyer's agent - is the same.
 Here is what you need to know.